Exploring Boulevard Heights

 Living in Boulevard Heights means having access to a variety of shopping and dining options.
 Here are some local favorites:

-• Local Eateries: The area has several delightful eateries.
-Notable mentions include El Catrin, featuring ex-Mex standards and specialty dishes in festive Day of the Dead décor; The Stellar Hog, a family-owned barbeque joint; and StackedSTL, a burger lovers dream.
+- Local Eateries: The area has several delightful eateries.
+Notable mentions include El Catrin, featuring ex-Mex standards and specialty dishes in festive Day of the Dead décor; The Stellar Hog, a family-owned barbeque joint; breakfast lovers rave not only about the food, but also the service at Hatch’d; and StackedSTL, is a burger lovers dream.

 Convenient Access to Highway 55

 One of the most significant advantages of living in Boulevard Heights is the easy access to Highway 55.
-This major highway runs north to south, providing a quick route to downtown St. Louis, which is only about a 15-minute drive away.
-Whether you’re commuting to work or planning a weekend getaway, the convenience of Highway 55 cannot be overstated.
+This major highway runs north to south, providing a quick 15 minute drive to downtown St. Louis.
+Whether you commute to work or plan frequent weekend getaways, the convenience of Highway 55 cannot be overstated.

 Conclusion

 Boulevard Heights in St. Louis is a neighborhood that offers the best of both worlds: the tranquility of suburban life with the convenience of urban amenities.
-Its proximity to Carondelet Park provides ample opportunities for outdoor recreation, while the easy access to Highway 55 ensures that the rest of the city is within reach.
-With its charming local shops, dining options, and strong community spirit, Boulevard Heights is truly a hidden gem waiting to be discovered.
-Whether you’re considering a move or just looking for a new area to explore, Boulevard Heights has something for everyone.
+If you’re a buyer who wants South City charm, access to green-space and affordability, Boulevard Heights should increasingly be on your radar.
+Its proximity to Carondelet Park provides ample opportunities for outdoor recreation.
+Furthermore, the easy access to Highway 55 ensures that the rest of the city is within reach.